canmom/canmom.github.io/fiction/undefinedbehaviour.md

 We found an ex who got us in touch with her parents, but of course none of them knew anything.
 After a couple months the landlord got pissy about rent not being paid and, as the girlfriend with the key, it was my job to get her stuff into storage.

-I never found out.
+For all that time, I never found out.
 Dead, kidnapped by some weird cult, some other mad thing.
 Never.
-We put out word, but like, there's a lot of trans girls called Violet.
+We put out word, but there's a lot of trans girls called Violet.
 I think someone put her on the TDOR list.
-We never held a real funeral or anything because like, I think we all kind of hoped she'd show up one day and by the time we got resigned to it, it the moment had passed.
+We never held a real funeral or anything because, well, I think we all kind of hoped she'd show up one day and by the time we got resigned to it, it the moment had passed.

 At work, well, they never officially *fired* her, but that's because the company went bust six few months later.
 With Violet gone, it was like there was something fundamental missing.
 We made updates still, worked through the backlog of writing she left or did our best to build on the skeleton she'd put together, but we'd lost some sort of spark.
 PURPLE moved on to another game, and so did our other players.
 I wish I could say it went out with a bang, some big social media storm or something, but no.